AL08

 Possible Causes

-Overcharging due to faulty battery charger, Incorrect charger voltage setting for SDMO system, Poor battery condition causing unstable voltage, Loose battery sense wiring
+Overcharging due to a faulty battery charger, incorrect charger voltage setting for the SDMO system, poor battery condition causing unstable voltage, or loose battery sense wiring.

 How to Fix / Troubleshooting